stopthatastronaut/docs/docs/infrastructure/dynamic-infrastructure/index.md

 ---
-title: Managing Resources Using Scripts
+title: Dynamic Infrastructure
 description: Octopus resources can be created using service messages allowing resources that you currently can script in Azure to be modeled in Octopus (dynamic infrastructure).
 position: 120
 ---

-Some resources can be created within Octopus from the same scripts that you use to create them on Azure.
-By adding some additional commands Web Apps you create on Azure can also be created within Octopus as deployment targets.
+Some resources can be created within Octopus from the same scripts that you use to create them in your infrastructure.
+By adding some additional commands, Web Apps, Service Fabric Clusters, Cloud Services and Kubernetes Clusters you create can also be created within Octopus as deployment targets.

 :::success
 As of the **Octopus 2018.5** release, only Azure Service Principal Accounts, Azure Web Apps, Azure Service Fabric and Azure Cloud Services targets are supported.
+In **Octopus 2018.8**, support for Kubernetes Clusters was added.
 :::

 ## Available Commands and Syntax